 What are the ideals envisioned by Nitobe?
 Someone asked me what I felt bushido is.
 I think the virtues Nitobe puts down as righteousness, courage, compassion, respect, integrity, honor, and loyalty are good to have as a normal functioning human and martial artist.
 Compassion and courage and respect are severely lacking in most people.
 To be a good warrior means to have martial skills.
 Those skills need to be tempered with compassion and righteousness and wisdom first.

 The Bushido code as we know it is not how it existed in history.
 Samurai as a whole cannot be generalized as some modern researchers and teachers of martial arts or "samurai/ninja schools" try to do.
 The ideas expressed in those codes are indeed good things to consider and try to bring into one's practice, but they are a very modern construction and not the commandments of the samurai as it seems most people think they are.
 They really have nothing to do with the samurai at all.
 They are general principles that all people should live by.

-As a modern-day practitioner of martial arts, I think wisdom and compassion first and foremost are what needs to be cultivated.
-Generally, peoples minds are polluted with the narrow vision of selfishness and lack of empathy.
+As a modern-day practitioner of martial arts, I think wisdom and compassion first and foremost are what need to be cultivated.
+Generally, people's minds are polluted with the narrow vision of selfishness and lack of empathy.
 I have come into contact with those types of people more often than I think should be normal.

 The ratio of those not trying to refine their characters is much higher than I think should exist in the arts of Budo.

 I am not suggesting that everyone have all the Bushido tenets in spades, but to, at the very least, strive for it.
 To make an attempt towards spiritual cultivation and refinement.
 I have said this ad nauseam.

 It is not merely being the most compassionate or righteous etc. etc. It is about having wisdom.
 I believe that wisdom is the other half of compassion.
 This core of wisdom and compassion helps us see the faults we have and repair the problems of our character.